 In 1828 a trading station was set up at Ngāmotu (now New Plymouth).
 Mission stations were built at New Plymouth and Pātea, and near Hāwera.
 Planned immigration began in 1841, when the Plymouth Company (a New Zealand Company offshoot) brought settlers from England to the newly surveyed town of New Plymouth.

 Many Māori opposed selling land to Pākehā, and in 1860 the first Taranaki war began over the sale of land at Waitara.
 Fighting continued in Taranaki over the next 10 years – longer than in any other part of New Zealand.
 More than 700 people were killed.

 From 1879 a peaceful movement against the government confiscating land grew at the Māori settlement of Parihaka.
 Many people were arrested and imprisoned, and in 1881 the government invaded the town, arresting its leaders and destroying houses.

 Since the 1880s dairy farming has been the basis of Taranaki’s economy.
-At first there were many small factories, but in the 2000s most have closed.
+At first there were many small factories, but by the 2000s most had closed.
 In the peak season, Fonterra’s huge factory near Hāwera processes 14 million litres of milk each day.

 Oil and gas